KiranbalajiH/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 ```
 /*
 Program to implement the multivariate linear regression model for predicting the price of the house and number of occupants in the house with SGD regressor.
-Developed by: KAMALESH S
+Developed by: KIRANBALAJI H
-RegisterNumber: 212223040083
+RegisterNumber: 212223040096
 import pandas as pd
 data=pd.read_csv("C:/Users/Admin/Desktop/Placement_Data.csv")
 data.head()